Vyral/bud-gragg/_drafts/dont-let-wire-fraud-hurt-your-real-estate-transaction.md

 {% include youtube.html %}

-Wire fraud can affect anyone, and here’s how to avoid it.
+<center>Wire fraud can affect anyone, and here’s how to avoid it.</center>

 Cybercrime is affecting real estate in a big way.
 Though none of our clients have been targeted, we want to make you aware of what’s going on—specifically, with wire fraud.